Leopold Museum exterior and Kunsthistorisches Museum dome in Vienna.

 Kunsthistorisches Museum exterior with Maria Theresa monument, Vienna.

-Bring a valid photo ID for easy access, especially if you're collecting pre-arranged tickets or applying for student or senior discounts.
+Bring a valid photo ID for easy access when collecting pre-booked tickets or applying for discounts.

 Customer Reviews